Raising a Bilingual Baby: 5 Things Parents Should Do

 Please remember that the best time to start is different for every family.
 If the stars don’t align at this time, look for opportunities in the future.

-Although acquiring a new language is often more challenging at older ages, kids and adults are learning languages around the world at various ages!
+Although acquiring a new language is often more challenging at older ages, kids and adults are learning languages worldwide at various ages.
 Many parents in our generation are learning and re-learning our mother tongue with our children.

-Read How To Get Your Child To Speak the Minority Language for a detailed example of making the transition later in childhood.
+Read How To Get Your Child To Speak the Minority Language for a detailed example of transitioning later in childhood.

 Do you have questions about raising a bilingual baby?

 Please leave a comment below!
-I’d love to hear about your questions, concerns, and experiences.
-This journey is more doable and rewarding if we can encourage each other!
+I’d love to hear your questions, concerns, and experiences raising a bilingual baby.
+The journey is rewarding, with encouragement and support from like-minded parents.

 Great article!
 I especially liked your idea to decorate with items from the target language/culture.
 I’m raising my son with Dutch (my native language) and Japanese (my husband’s native language), but I often feel like my Dutch grammar is all messed up from only ever speaking English and Japanese.
 At this young age, I don’t suppose it matters too much, but I do worry about how he’ll sound as an adult.
 A problem for my future self I guess, haha.